-Before loading product onto the racks, lower the racks into the hot shortening to prevent the product sticking to the racks.

-6. Lower and lock the lid, and press
+- 5. Before loading product onto the racks, lower the racks into the hot shortening to prevent the product sticking to the racks. - 6.
+Slide racks of breaded product into carrier on the lid, starting with the bottom rack, to prevent damaged product. - 7.
+Lower and latch the lid, and press

 A different product can be selected during the first minute of cooking, in case the wrong product button was pressed.
-To check the shortening temperature, press (i) or to stop a cook cycle, press press
+To check the shortening temperature press or to stop a Cook Cycle, press

-At the end of the cycle, the pressure vents automatically and an alarm sounds, while the display shows "DONE".
-Then,
+8. At the end of the cycle, an alarm sounds, while the display shows "DONE".
+Then press .